cozy/cozy-stack/docs/sharing.md

 #### POST /sharings/

 Create a new sharing.
 The sharing type, permissions and recipients must be specified.
-The desc field is optionnal.
+The description field is optionnal.

 Note the recipient id must correspond to an actual contact previously inserted in the database.